Basics2022/bbooks-physics-continuum-mechanics/_sources/ch/solids/small-displacements-statics-beams-weak-form.md

 (solid-mechanics:intro:small-displacements-statics-beam-weak-form)=
-# Small displacement - Statics - Weak formulation and "Energy" theorems for beam structures
+# Isotropic elastic beam structures

 In this section, theorems for elastic structures are specialized for beam structures.